onqtam/headjack/docs/why/COMPLETED_CHAPTERS.md

 what if we could maintain rankings such as "the top 10 or 50 things I think everyone should have read and/or seen" and "what are the top 10 most pressing issues" and have that surfaced objectively - by whoever dares to speak out - we could publicly rank our concerns

 What are the top 10 things we should never forget?
+Or what's attractive in a partner?

 top 10 concept for life: tim urban's life calendar